EugenyN/BehaviorTrees/README.md

 This project demonstrates the concept and working principle of the Behavior Trees.
 Therefore, I tried to make it as simple and laconic as possible.
 You can fork, adapt and extend the project to suit your needs.

-* The project includes **BehaviorTrees** library (C#, .Net Standart) with the main types of nodes: actions, conditions, composites and decorators (20 in total) as well as auxiliary classes.
+* The project includes **BehaviorTrees** library (C#, .Net Standard) with the main types of nodes: actions, conditions, composites and decorators (20 in total) as well as auxiliary classes.
 You can add your nodes by inheriting from existing ones.
 You can use `ActionBase` base class to create custom actions and use `BaseEvent` base class to create custom events.
 Trees can be serialized in json.

 * **BehaviorTreesEditor** (.Net Framework WinForms) allows you to edit trees with a simple TreeList control, to save, to load and to run trees.